wqyzeng/wqyzeng.github.io/index.md

 ---
 [//]: # (write a bit about yourself here)

 I am currently a grade 12 student at David Thompson Secondary School, Vancouver.
-An aspiring software developer, I will probably be studying either computer science at the University of Toronto or applied science at the University of British Columbia next year.
-I enjoy playing basketball, snowboarding, listening to lofi, and watching anime.
+An aspiring software developer, I will be studying computer engineering at the University of Waterloo next year.

 What I'm Currently Watching:
 - Kaguya-sama: Love is War